Sharp forms and quantitative stability for general weighted discrete $p$-Hardy inequalities: Abstract

 \section{Abstract}

 In this paper, we provide a sharp remainder term for the general weighted discrete $p$-Hardy inequality.
-By simply choosing weights and specifying $1<p<\infty$, we are able to recover the identity by Krej{\v{c}}i{\v{r}}{\'\i}k-\v{S}tampach \cite[Theorem 1]{krejcirik2022sharp}, obtain the sharp form of the $p$-Hardy inequality by Fischer-Keller-Pogorzelski \cite[Theorem 1]{fischer2023improved} and generalize the power weighted inequality by Gupta \cite[Theorem 2.1]{gupta2022discrete} with sharp remainder.
-In addition, we prove a quantitative stability result, thereby showing that any minimizing sequence of the discrete $p$-Hardy inequality must approach the family of non-trivial minimizers.
+By choosing appropriate weights and specifying $1<p<\infty$, we are able to recover the identity by Krej{\v{c}}i{\v{r}}{\'\i}k-\v{S}tampach \cite[Theorem 1]{krejcirik2022sharp}, obtain the sharp form of the $p$-Hardy inequality by Fischer-Keller-Pogorzelski \cite[Theorem 1]{fischer2023improved} and generalize the power weighted inequality by Gupta \cite[Theorem 2.1]{gupta2022discrete} with a sharp remainder.
+In addition, we prove a quantitative stability type result, thereby showing that the deficit of the discrete $p$-Hardy inequality controls the weighted distance to the family of non-trivial minimizers.